ding2/ding2/themes/ddbasic/README.md

 Drupal image styles makes preprocessing and cropping of images easy.
 Fluid responsive design and everchanging DPIs of devices makes it unfeasible to render images in 1:1 with the display on each device.
 The purpose left for the image styles is to deliver relevant aspect ratios and *reasonable* resolution of the content.

 Upscaling should be avoided in all cases, and moderate CCS downscaling and optionally cropping is the prefered way of delivery for images.
-Always try to find a proper existing image style optionally downscaling it instead of introducing a new imagestyle with perfect pixeldimensions.
+Always try to find a proper existing image style optionally downscaling it instead of introducing a new imagestyle with perfect pixel dimensions.

 ### Manual crop